UNdot33K/ScriptKiddie_AV/README.md

-As the name implies Simple FIM/RIM_AV (file integrity monitoring / registry integrity monitoring),it's a "tool" or more precisely it's a batch file script which can automate checks for file integrity issues and it can also be used alongside with any antivirus to enhance system protection.
+As the name implies Simple FIM/RIM_AV (file integrity monitoring / registry integrity monitoring),is a "tool" or more precisely it's a batch file script which can automate checks for file integrity issues and it can also be used alongside with any antivirus to enhance system protection.